 - Service Visit

-- ServiceID (See table below.)
+- ServiceID (see Table 1)

-- Visits (Number of visits (1-365) the client received in the service category indicated.)
+- Visits (number of visits [1-365] the client received in the service category indicated)

-Recipients of at least one core medical service, per client, as listed in the table below.
+Recipients of at least one core medical service, per client, as listed in Table 1.

 Report the number of core medical service visits the client received while he or she was eligible for RWHAP.
-Remember, for each day, only one service visit per category may be reported for the RSR even if the client receives more than one service in a particular category during the day.
+Remember, for each day, only one service visit per category may be reported for the RSR-even if the client receives more than one service in a particular category during the day.

-Example #1: During her visit with the dentist on June 19, Jane Doe receives five services: a dental exam, a cleaning, a filling, X-rays, and a fluoride treatment.
-In this situation, even though Jane received 5 services, the provider will only report 1 oral health care service visit for that day.
+Example 1: During her visit with the dentist on June 19, Jane Doe receives five services: a dental exam, a cleaning, a filling, X-rays, and a fluoride treatment.
+In this situation, even though Jane received five services, the provider will only report one oral health care service visit for that day.

-Example #2: On December 7, John Doe has a medical visit with his physician, meets with his medical case manager, and participates in an individual counseling session with his psychologist in the morning.
+Example 2: On December 7, John Doe has a medical visit with his physician, meets with his medical case manager, and participates in an individual counseling session with his psychologist in the morning.
 Later that day, he also participates in a group counseling session.
-Even though John received 4 services, the provider will report only 3 service visits for that day: 1 mental health service visit, 1 medical case management service visit, and 1 outpatient/ambulatory health service visit.
+Even though John received four services, the provider will report only three service visits for that day: one mental health service visit, one medical case management service visit, and one outpatient/ambulatory health service visit.

-The definitions for the RWHAP Core Medical Services can be found in the PCN 16-02 on the HAB website.
+The definitions for the RWHAP core medical services are in the PCN 16-02 on the HRSA HAB website.